-MINISTER OF STATE IN THE MINISTRY OF ENVIRONMENT, FOREST AND CLIMATE CHANGE

-(SHRI ASHWINI KUMAR CHOUBEY)
+MINISTER OF STATE IN THE MINISTRY OF ENVIRONMENT, FOREST AND CLIMATE CHANGE (SHRI ASHWINI KUMAR CHOUBEY)

-(a) to (f) Sea level rise is a slow phenomenon and varies globally depending on local site factors.
-As per the Intergovernmental Panel on Climate Change (IPCC) Working Group I report released in August 2021, global mean sea level increased by 0.20 (0.15-0.25) m between 1901 and 2018.
+(a) to (c) Sea level rise is a slow phenomenon and varies globally depending on local site factors.
+As per the Intergovernmental Panel on Climate Change (IPCC) Working Group I report released in August 2021, global mean sea level rose by 0.20 (0.15-0.25) m between 1901 and 2018.

 The average rate of sea level rise was 1.3 (0.6-2.1) mm/year between 1901-1971, increasing to 1.9 (0.8-2.9) mm/year between 1971 and 2006, and further increasing to 3.7 (3.2 to 4.2) mm/year between 2016 and 2018.
 In line with this global trend and based on the study by the Indian National Centre for Ocean Information Services (INCOIS) as well as the studies published in scientific literature, on an average, at present, the sea level along the Indian coast is estimated to be rising at about 1.7 mm/year.
 It was observed that the sea levels are changing at different rates along the Indian coast.
-The rate of sea level rise may also include manifestations in sea level change due to the subsidence or uplift of land at those locations.
+The rate of sea level rise may also include manifestations in sea level change due to the subsidence or upliftment of land at those locations.
 Since no long-term data on land subsidence or upliftment is available for these locations, the rate of increase of sea level due to the changes in climate could not be separated.

-Ministry of Environment, Forest and Climate Change (MoEFCC) has commissioned a study to assess the extent of effects of climate change and rising sea levels on the Andhra Pradesh coastline.
+Ministry of Environment, Forest and Climate Change (MoEFCC) has commissioned a study to assess the extent of effects of climate change and rising sea levels on the coastline including Andhra Pradesh.
 Under the project titled "Enhancing Climate Resilience of India's Coastal Communities", supported by the Green Climate Fund, an integrated coastal climate vulnerability assessment framework has been developed, including gender aspects, for use in adaptation planning at village and landscape levels, which includes assessment of physical, ecological and socio-economic vulnerabilities of the Indian coastal landscape.

-The Government of India is committed for taking proactive steps in combating sea erosion and protection of India's coastal areas and the coastal communities.
+Further, National Disaster Management Authority(NDMA) has undertaken the flood risk assessment for all the flood prone districts in India in consultation with the states.
+NDMA has undertaken the study to prepare district level flood hazard atlas.
+The preparation of flood hazard Atlas was entrusted to National Remote Sensing Centre (NRSC), Hyderabad.
+The district wise flood hazard Atlases have been prepared for most flood vulnerable states which includes the state of Andhra Pradesh.
+The Government of India is committed to take proactive steps in combating sea erosion and protection of India's coastal areas and the coastal communities.
 The MoEFCC has notified the Coastal Regulation Zone (CRZ) Notification, 2019 with a view to conserving and protecting coastal stretches, marine areas and to ensure livelihood security for fishermen and other local communities.
 The CRZ Notification permits establishment of erosion control measures (preferably soft solutions) along the coast.